rmzetti/hover-exec/READMORE.md

 ---
 This one-liner can be used to install python packages via pip:

-`pwsh python -m pip install pyformulas`
+`pwsh python -m pip install --upgrade pip` // this example will upgrade pip `pwsh python -m pip install pyformulas`     // this example will install pyformulas

 ---
 In the following example, `{cmd matplotlib=true}` will allow execution in *markdown preview enhanced* & plot graphs inline.
 In *hover-exec* they are plotted in a separate window (and can be 'pasted' in using the `paste image` vscode extension).
 If you also use  *markdown memo* the image link can be changed to the wiki form `[[...]]` and viewed on hover.